Jason94/coalton-io/README.markdown

 ### Terminal IO

-You can read and write to/from the terminal.
+Read and write to/from the terminal.
 Writing to the terminal supports any type with an `Into :a String` instance, not just `String`.

 ```lisp
   (define (prompt-integer)